canjs/canjs/component/view-model.md

 ## Calling methods on viewModel from events within the template

-Using html attributes like `can-EVENT-METHOD`, you can directly call a viewModel method from a template.
-For example, we can make `<my-paginate>` elements include a next button that calls the viewModel's `next` method like:
+Using HTML attributes like `can-EVENT`, you can directly call a viewModel method from a template.
+In this example we make `<my-paginate>` elements include a next button that calls the viewModel's `next` method:

     can.Component.extend({
       tag: "my-paginate",